scaffold-eth/scaffold-eth/README.md

 - [ ] Look for the code to uncomment in `App.jsx` to show a riggedRoll button on the main tab for easier testing.
 - [ ] Does your riggedRoll function only call rollTheDice() when it's going to be a winning roll?
 What happens when it does call rollTheDice()?
+- [ ] Add a statement to require `address(this).balance >= .002 ether` in your riggedRoll function.
+This will help prevent calling the rollTheDice() function without enough value.

 ---